aixiansheng/go-dispatch/Readme.md

 A Go module that provides functionality similar to [Apple's dispatch API](https://developer.apple.com/documentation/dispatch?language=objc).

+## Data Types and Capabilities

+- Blocks:  Execution units that cab be executed with or without submission to a Queue.
+Users can wait for a block to finish executing or receive notification asynchronously.
+- Queues:  Serial and concurrent Queues allow users to submit Blocks for execution and either wait until they complete or return, allowing them to complete asynchronously.
+- Groups:  Groups track the execution of a collection of Blocks, allowing a user to wait for them to complete, or asynchronously receive notification.
+- Semaphores:  Counting semaphores allow the user to block execution of goroutines until a signal is sent in another goroutine.
+This can be useful to wait on a single task to complete, or it can be used to manage access to a finite number of resources.

 ## Serializing tasks

 Serial queues can asynchronously execute tasks, one-at-a-time.
 This can be useful for